reserve-protocol/reserve-index-dtf/README.md

 ###### Lot Sizing

-Auction lots are sized by `Auction.sellLimit` and `Auction.buyLimit`.
+Auction lots are sized by the difference between current balances and `sellLimit` and `buyLimit`.
 Both correspond to Folio invariants about basket ratios that must be maintained throughout the auction:

 - `sellLimit` is the min amount of sell token in the basket `D27{sellTok/share}`
 - `buyLimit` is the max amount of buy token in the basket `D27{buyTok/share}`

 The auction `lot()` represents the single largest quantity of sell token that can be transacted under these invariants.

-In general it is possible for the `lot` to both increase and decrease over time, depending on whether `sellLimit` or `buyLimit` is the constraining factor in sizing.
+In general it is possible for the `lot` to either increase and remain static over time, depending on whether `buyLimit` or `sellLimit` is the constraining factor.

 ###### Auction Participation

 Anyone can bid in any auction in size up to and including the `lot` size.
-Use `getBid()` to determine the amount of buy tokens required in any given timestamp.
+Use `getBid()` to determine the amount of buy tokens required at any given timestamp.

-`Folio.getBid(uint256 auctionId, uint256 timestamp, uint256 sellAmount) external view returns (uint256 bidAmount)`
+> `Folio.getBid(uint256 auctionId, uint256 timestamp, uint256 sellAmount) external view returns (uint256 bidAmount)`

 ### Fee Structure